jeremyButtler/freezeTB/howWorks.md

   are under freezeTB's license (public domain or MIT; your choice).

+1. Read mapping to H37Rv (NC_000962) reference:
+   1. you input a sam file with `-sam` (command line only)
-1. GUI only: uses minimap2 to map fastq file to reference
+   2. GUI's default: use minimap2 to map reads
-   - The alternative will be the internal read mapper (`mapRead` from bioTools)
+   3. use the internal read mapper (`mapRead` from bioTools) to map reads (GUI fallback/command line)
 2. freezeTB removes:
    - unmapped reads
    - secondary alignments